 Computer Audio Interface: You’ll need one of these because you can’t plug your instruments and microphones straight into your DAW.
 It’s basically a box connected to your DAW into which you plug your instruments, and mixing desk if you have one.
 As with your computer, do some research based on what your setup will be mainly used for.
 I do all my own recording, overdubbing as necessary, so I don’t need a lot of simultaneous inputs for other musicians and I have a mixing desk anyway if I wanted to do that.
 So the interface I use is the RME HDSPe Aio which is in PCI Express Card format so goes inside my PC.
 Pictured right are three examples of interfaces that connect to your computer via USB, by Native Instruments, Focusrite and Presonus.
 There are lots of sites on the internet that compare various interfaces, so researching one that matches your needs is fairly straight forward.

-Two cables (L & R for stereo) go to from my mixer to the back of the Aio card in my PC, and two similar cables come back the other way.
+In my setup two cables (L & R for stereo) go to from my mixer to the back of the Aio card in my PC, and two similar cables come back the other way.
 So, I can record in stereo into my desk and therefore into my PC and playback recordings in the opposite direction.

 Computer MIDI Interface: If you’re going to be working with MIDI, which most of us do as it’s a great tool, you’ll need one of these because the Delta 66 above carries only audio signals.
 MIDI signals are different so you’ll need a similar interface but one which carries MIDI information between your DAW software and any MIDI instruments that you have such as synthesisers and drum machines.
 I have the M-Audio Midisport 4x4 (see picture right) which enables me to have a synthesiser and two drum machines connected simultaneously to my PC so I can pass MIDI information between them and my DAW - both ways.